 On land, Convict Lake is equally well-stocked with some top Fishing Guides and Outfitters, whilst its marina offers motorboat and pontoon boat rentals, paddleboard hire, and kayak rentals.
 Another favorite fishing destination in Mammoth is Lake Mary, which offers a marina with motorboat and pontoon rentals as well as a useful fishing tackle store.

 The best things to do in Mammoth Lakes in winter

 Once the fishing season comes to an end in Mammoth Lakes (usually by mid-November), thoughts soon turn to snow.
 Mammoth Lakes boasts 2 ski resorts and a plethora of winter sports to keep all novices and experts alike enthused.

 From skiing and snowboarding to snowmobiling, snowshoeing, and ice skating to tubing, sledding, and of course cross country & Nordic skiing, Mammoth Lakes is a winter vacation destination in its own right!
 The Mammoth Mountain Ski area and June Mountain Ski area are spread 21.4 miles apart and offer a haven for skiers, winter sports fans, and families.

 Already know which Ski area you’d like to stay in?
 Check out our Mammoth Lakes accommodation map to find your perfect vacation home!

 Mammoth Mountain Ski area

-Why not enjoy a guided Snowmobile excursion, guided mountain climb or naturalistic tour, whilst on your skis or snowboard.
-The resort also provides Snowcat tours, for a cosy way to see the top sights whilst savouring some light bites.
+Why not enjoy a guided Snowmobile excursion, guided mountain climb, or naturalistic tour, whilst on your skis or snowboard.
+The resort also provides Snowcat tours, for a cozy way to see the top sights whilst savoring some light bites.